SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 {{<tab tabNum="4">}}
 Let us create a simple static website as an example Cloud Foundry application written in Python.

-First, let's create a simple HTML file that will serve as our home page, and save as index.html:
+First, let's create a simple HTML file that will serve as our home page, and save it as `index.html`:

 ```html
   <html>